Deakin University

 Learning outcomes

-- Develop an advanced and integrated knowledge of the technologies of artificial intelligence, including deep learning and reinforcement learning, with detailed knowledge of the application of AI algorithms across a range of domains and applications including computer vision and speech processing.
+- Develop an advanced and integrated knowledge of the technologies of artificial intelligence, including deep learning and reinforcement learning, with a detailed understanding of the application of AI algorithms across various domains and applications, including computer vision and speech processing.

-- Design, develop and implement software solutions that incorporate novel applications of artificial intelligence.
+- Design, develop and implement software solutions incorporating novel artificial intelligence applications.

-- Apply advanced knowledge of artificial intelligence to the research and evaluation of AI solutions and provision of specialist advice.
+- Apply advanced knowledge of artificial intelligence to research and evaluate AI solutions and provide specialist advice.

 - Have a broad appreciation of advanced topics within the IT domain through engagement with research or specialist studies.

-- Communicate in professional and other context to inform, explain and drive sustainable innovation through artificial intelligence and to motivate and effect change by drawing upon advances in technology, future trends and industry standards, and by utilising a range of verbal, graphical and written methods, recognising the needs of diverse audiences including specialist and non-specialist clients, industry personnel and other stakeholders.
+- Communicate in professional and other contexts to inform, explain and drive sustainable innovation through artificial intelligence.
+Motivate and effect change by drawing upon advances in technology, future trends and industry standards and utilising a range of verbal, graphical and written methods.
+Recognise the needs of diverse audiences, including specialist and non-specialist clients, industry personnel and other stakeholders.

-- Identify, evaluate, select and use advanced digital technologies, platforms, frameworks, and tools from the field of artificial intelligence to generate, manage, process and share digital resources and justify digital tools selection to influence others.
+- Identify, evaluate, select and use advanced digital technologies, platforms, frameworks and tools from the field of artificial intelligence to generate, manage, process and share digital resources and justify the selection of digital tools to influence others.

-- Questions assumptions and seeks to uncover inconsistencies and ambiguities in information and judgements, critically evaluates their sources and rationales, to inform and justify decision making in the field of artificial intelligence.
+- Questions assumptions and seeks to uncover inconsistencies and ambiguities in information and judgements, critically evaluates their sources and rationales, to inform and justify artificial intelligence decision-making.

-- Apply reflective practice and work independently to apply knowledge and skills in a professional manner to complex situations and ongoing learning in the field of artificial intelligence with adaptability, autonomy, responsibility, and personal and professional accountability for actions as a practitioner and a learner.
+- Apply reflective practice and work independently to apply knowledge and skills professionally to complex situations and ongoing learning in artificial intelligence with adaptability, autonomy, responsibility and personal and professional accountability for actions as a practitioner and a learner.

-- Engage in professional and ethical behaviour in the field of artificial intelligence, with appreciation for the global context, and openly and respectfully collaborate with diverse communities and cultures.
+- Engage in professional and ethical behaviour in artificial intelligence, with appreciation for the global context and openly and respectfully collaborate with diverse communities and cultures.

 Career outcomes